 The heritage values that support these listings will not be re-assessed here.
 The detailed assessments for these listings are available on the UNESCO, Australian and NSW online heritage databases.
-We have relied on the statements of significance in these listings throughout this section and expanded their content where recent research has further informed our understanding of the Park.

 The Park also has number of sites registered on the NSW Aboriginal Heritage Information Management System (AHIMS).
 We refer to AHIMS to access information for planning and conservation management in the Park.
-Recent archaeological excavations in the Park have significantly increased our understanding of Aboriginal occupation in the Park, and Greater Sydney.
+Recent excavations in the Park have informed our understanding of Aboriginal occupation in the Park and Greater Sydney.
 The Park is significant for its potential to further our understanding of the archaeological and environmental history of ancient Aboriginal Peoples.
 The age and nature of these finds and the associated research potential of the Park are relevant to several scientific areas of research at a national and world level including: